ludocode/onramp/docs/debug-info.md

 A directive may be followed by several byte counts or none.
 Do not assume each directive is always followed by one byte count.
 Consecutive byte counts should be added together.

-Note that the total byte count may exceed the size of the executable.
-Debug info may also cover the zero (bss) section after the executable.
+The total byte count typically matches the size of the executable.
+A mismatch is a likely indicator that the debug info is corrupt or is for the wrong executable.

 ## Directives